peterdri/ece-communications-labs/_ece350/lab4/FSK-eye-diagram.md

 - You can click on the data labels ("Data 0", "Data 1", etc) to enable and disable different streams.
 Remember that each stream is just a delayed version of the input.
 As you disable streams you will see the redundancy in some of them.
   >Because this is a sine wave with a bit message of `101010...`, you will get a perfect eye diagram with only two streams (one delayed).

----

-#### Deliverable Question 1

-At what sample delay does this occur and how does this delay relate to the sampling rate?
+{% include alert.html title="Deliverable Question 1" content="At what sample delay does this occur and how does this delay relate to the sampling rate?" %}

----

-#### Deliverable Question 2

-What is the bitrate of this source?
-How does this relate to the message frequency?
+{% include alert.html title="Deliverable Question 2" content="What is the bitrate of this source?
+How does this relate to the message frequency?" %}

----

 - This flowgraph is not a deliverable.